 About the Program

-APU offers the Certificate in TESOL Program in two distinct formats: on campus and field based.
+APU offers the TESOL Certificates in three distinct formats: on campus, online, and field-based.
 The on-campus program maintains an international focus with about half of the students coming from abroad to take classes on the Azusa campus.
 The field-based program is tailored to meet the needs of Christian professionals teaching abroad.
 Full-time teachers working outside the United States complete their degree by taking courses in an intensive, one-week format.

 APU's TESOL programs blend compassionate Christian service with strong academic preparation and practical training in language teaching.
 Project-based coursework engages the student in a variety of practical tasks, allowing students to:

 - Formulate a working philosophy of language learning and teaching.

 - Organize student interactions, activities, and tasks.

 - Understand the influence of social and cultural differences on language development.

 - Engage in practice-teaching experiences and student-teacher observation

 - Develop a teacher portfolio that demonstrates their competence in teaching English as a second language.